Internal Funding Sources for the College of Medicine

 |

-Recipients must be members of the Holden Comprehensive Cancer Center.
+Recipient must be a member of the Holden Comprehensive Cancer Center.
+Nomination of publications representing major collaborative efforts with other institutions, including those involving colleagues from the Iowa/Mayo Lymphoma SPORE, are encouraged.
+Authors should have made major contributions to the nominated publications (but do not necessarily need to be first or senior author).
 Applicants may submit more than one paper, but each paper will be reviewed individually.
-Recipients of the Dorfman Award within the past two years are not eligible.
+Recipients of the Dorfman Award from the last cycle are not eligible.

 |